kvinay7/Insurance/README.md

    - Identify how the classes interact with each other.
 This includes:
      - **Associations**: Classes are related to one another in some way.
      - **Generalization**: One class inherits properties and behaviors from another.
+     - **Specialization**: is a form of generalization, which means that a subclass is a more specific version of the superclass.
+     - **Realization**: one class implements the behavior of the other class or interface.
      - **Aggregation/Composition**: One class is made up of other classes.
      - **Dependency**: One class depends on another for its functionality.
-     - **Realization**: one class implements the behavior of the other class or interface.
-   - Example: A `Library` class might have a one-to-many relationship with a `Book` class (one library has many books).
+   - Example:
+      - A User can have many Policies, Applications, Payments and Claims.
+      - Policies generate Applications, require Payments, and cover Claims.
+      - Payments relate to both Users and Policies.
+      - Claim is related to both User and Policy.
+      - Notifications are sent to Users.

 ### 6. **Draw the Class Diagram**
    - Now, start creating the actual diagram using UML (Unified Modeling Language) notation: